GufengYu520/gufengyu520.github.io/_pages/about.md

 My research interest is **AI for Science**.
 Specifically, the main research areas are the application of AI in genomics and organic chemistry.
 Examples include gene regulatory network reconstruction, cancer genomics and chemical reaction prediction.

+My research interest is **AI for Science**.
+Specifically, the main research areas are the application of AI in genomics and organic chemistry.
+Examples include gene regulatory network reconstruction, cancer genomics and chemical reaction prediction.

+My research interest is **AI for Science**.
+Specifically, the main research areas are the application of AI in genomics and organic chemistry.
+Examples include gene regulatory network reconstruction, cancer genomics and chemical reaction prediction.

+My research interest is **AI for Science**.
+Specifically, the main research areas are the application of AI in genomics and organic chemistry.
+Examples include gene regulatory network reconstruction, cancer genomics and chemical reaction prediction.

 ## Recent News